arthur5120/real-time-chat-app/--todo-list.md

 // Done yesterday

-Make the socket use user ids to check the user inactivity status.
-Change the roomUsers state operations to handle repeated names.

-// Done today

 Change retrieveRooms function to check if the user is in the current room using their IDs and update the state.
 Update UI separating the current user inactivity state from users.

+// Done today

+Update the chat component and the socket to use objects with both the users ids and names to handle repeated names.
+Add check to retrieveRooms function to prevent it from searching an empty array.